Have you ever wondered if coffee can go bad, like most other foods?

 Bad or Stale?
 Is it the Same?

-We’ve established that coffee can’t really go bad because there isn’t much water in coffee beans to begin with.
+We’ve established that coffee can’t really go bad because there isn’t much water in the beans, to begin with.
 You’ll never get sick from drinking coffee made from bad beans, nor never open a bag to find a rotten stink.

 Because coffee is very absorbent, whenever the seal is compromised in packages, it’s as good as gone.
 It will take in smells from outside and soak them in.
 Some of them can be very, very unpleasant.

-Alternatively, if coffee is exposed to too much heat or warm for prolonged periods of time, the oils will go rancid and ruin your coffee.
+Alternatively, if coffee is exposed to too much heat or warms for prolonged periods of time, the oils will go rancid and ruin your coffee.

 It is absolutely possible that you’ve had stale coffee before.
 It’s hard to tell the difference because it could easily just be a bad batch.
 Sometimes, we even convince ourselves we did something wrong during the brewing process.